codekoch/schooldevice/README.md

 > git fetch --all
 > git reset --hard origin/master
 > git pull
-- repeat all steps of installation section after the "> cd schooldevice" command
+- repeat all steps of installing section after the "> cd schooldevice" command

 ## Hints
 - The selfhealing accounts username is user0 with passwort user0